SS L'Atlantique: Passenger accommodation

 L'Atlantique had berths for 1,238 passengers, of which 488 were in first class, 88 in second class and 662 in third class, and 663 crew.
 All of her first and second class cabins were "outside" cabins with a porthole.

 Unusually, the ship had a companionway up to 20 ft wide running the length of each of her passenger decks.
 There was a foyer at the center of the ship three decks high.

 The ship's interior décor was largely Art Deco.
 Furnishings were designed by painter Albert Besnard and architect Pierre Patout (one of the founders of the Art Deco style.), along with Messieurs Raguenet et Maillard.
-Decorations were largely made of glass, marble, and various woods, making for a more subdued atmosphere than on other CGT ships such as Ile de France.
+Decorations were largely made of glass, marble, and various woods, making for a more subdued atmosphere than on CGT ships such as Ile de France.

 Service

 L'Atlantique made her maiden voyage between 29 September and 31 October 1931.

 Her size, speed and luxury exceeded the level of demand between Europe and South America, and she was seldom fully booked.
 She relied on a substantial subsidy from the French government.

 In 1932 the height of her funnels was increased by 16.5 ft.